ocean008/quick-math-game/README.md

 # quick-math-game
-i make quick math game
+I made a quick math game
-i made this because i want to do quick math there was no app or website that i can find so i made this
+I made this because I want to do quick math there was no app or website that I could find so I made this